STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Experiments

 \subsection{Experimental Results}

-\textbf{STSyn Outperforms the State-of-the-Art Schemes}.
-Figs.~\ref{comp_time} and \ref{comp_comm} compare AdaSync, AdaComm, PASGD and STSyn in terms of test accuracy.
-Specifically, the initial number $K_0$ of workers to wait for in AdaSync is set to be $10$; the initial number $U_0$ of local updates in AdaComm is set to be 20; the number of local updates $U$ in PASGD is set to be 6, and STSyn is set with $K=35$ and $U=20$.
+\textbf{STSyn Outperforms State-of-the-Art Schemes}.
+Fig.~\ref{comp_time} and \ref{comp_comm} compare the performance of FedNova, AdaComm, PASGD, and STSyn in terms of test accuracy for both the i.i.d. and non-i.i.d. cases.
+The local update numbers for FedNova conform to an exponential distribution with a mean of 10, while the initial number $U_{max}$ of local updates for AdaComm is set to be 10.
+PASGD uses a fixed number of 10 local updates, and STSyn is set with $K=5, U=10$ both cases.
+All schemes stop training once the accuracy reaches $70\%$.

-The performance of test accuracy against wall-clock time for the four schemes is shown in Fig.~\ref{comp_time}.
-It has to be pointed out that AdaSync exploits asynchronous mechanism by using stale gradients, which makes it a competitive scheme in terms of time efficiency.
-AdaComm is advantageous in runtime with local SGD by selecting the best communication frequency (i.e., $U$) in different time intervals.
-Despite all those, STSyn still enjoys the fastest training process thanks to the extra local updates and the robustness to stragglers while both AdaComm and PASGD are not straggler-tolerant.
-AdaComm performs better than PASGD due to its adaptive communication strategy.
-Although AdaSync outperforms the other three at the beginning, it indeed has the worst time efficiency mainly because of the staleness of the local gradients.
+Fig.~\ref{comp_time} (a) and (b) provide a comprehensive comparison of the test accuracy of different schemes against wall-clock time under both homogeneous and heterogeneous data distributions.
+For both cases, it is clear that AdaComm performs better than PASGD by selecting the optimal communication frequency $U$ in different time intervals.
+In contrast, the weighted aggregation technique employed in FedNova proves to be ineffective in these scenarios, resulting in the poorest performance among the schemes considered.
+Out of all the schemes, STSyn stands out with the fastest training process, thanks to its incorporation of additional local updates and its robustness against stragglers, a key feature not present in the other three methods.
+It is worth noting that the curves corresponding to the i.i.d. distribution appear smoother compared to the other cases.
+This smoothness is attributed to the smaller variance inherent in the homogeneous data distribution.

-As illustrated in Fig.~\ref{comp_comm}, STSyn also achieves the best communication-to-accuracy performance.
-With only part of the workers involved in the updates, the training speedup of STSyn in rounds can be comparable to AdaComm owing to the exploration of the additional effective local updates.
-This leads to a better communication efficiency for STSyn.
-PASGD has a larger communication cost than both STSyn and AdaComm due to the less utilization of local updates.
-Not surprisingly, AdaSync performs the worst since no local updates are performed.
+Fig.~\ref{comp_comm} (a) and (b) present the performances of the communication efficiency exhibited by different schemes.
+In the i.i.d. case, STSyn consistently achieves the highest communication efficiency, thanks to the inclusion of additional effective local updates, particularly those with $U_m^j\leq U$.
+These additional updates effectively balance the synchronization process and contribute to the improved communication efficiency observed in STSyn.
+On the other hand, PASGD incurs a higher communication cost compared to both STSyn and AdaComm, primarily due to its limited utilization of local updates.
+FedNova performs the worst since it requires a larger number of rounds to achieve the target accuracy.

+Turning to the non-i.i.d. case, all four schemes achieve similar communication efficiency.
+This outcome is attributed to the client-drift phenomenon resulting from the data heterogeneity across workers, as discussed in prior studies \cite{zhao2018federated,karimireddy2020scaffold}.
+In other words, the communication efficiency does not consistently increase with the number of local updates.